Veams/query/README.md

 ## Usage

-Documentation of all static and member functions below
+Documentation of all functions (Selector, support and DOM) below

 ### Selector function